Reference 10 — Module catalog and composition

 style DISP fill:#dbeafe,stroke:#1e40af

-The handle module supplies bytes; the dispatcher uses them; the subscriber multiplexer fans out; the forwarder picks the transport per outbound (remote) subscriber’s link.
+The handle module supplies bytes; the dispatcher keys on them; the subscriber multiplexer fans out; the forwarder picks the transport per outbound remote subscriber’s link.
 No module on this path takes a string.

 Pairing table — picking a stack

-The natural pairings of L0 backend / L1 view module / transport.
-Other combinations are possible but cost an extra copy at one of the boundaries.
+The natural pairings of L0 backend, L1 view module and transport.
+Other combinations work, but cost an extra copy at whichever boundary the substrates disagree.

 Use case